Do you have a big project looming over your head?

 Next, it was a simple case of moving my office supplies and desk into the room.
 It’s not completely finished yet, but it'll be my new dream office by the end of the summer.

-We’ve got some other big projects coming up on the horizon including re-decorating our master bedroom and bathroom.
+We’ve got some other big projects coming up on the horizon including re-decorating our primary bedroom and bathroom.
 There’s quite a lot to be done and so that whole process will be my main focus very soon.
 I already have a good idea and vision for how I want it to look, it’s just a case of getting to work to make it happen!